LastPass Review: Quick Expert Summary

 Yes, LastPass is safe, secure, and easy to use.
 It uses bank-grade 256-bit AES encryption to ensure all passwords are stored safely, it has a zero-knowledge policy, and it includes many advanced multi-factor authentication options for extra layers of security.

-LastPass also has several advanced security features — including secure password sharing, password strength auditing, dark web monitoring, emergency access, multiple recovery options, and even credit monitoring for US users.
+LastPass also has several advanced security features — including secure password sharing, password strength auditing, dark web monitoring, emergency access, multiple recovery options, and a good mobile app.

 And LastPass’s interface is very easy to navigate.
 I had no issue adding, editing, or customizing passwords and other data in the web vault or on the mobile app, and the browser extension made it incredibly easy for me to auto-save and auto-fill logins.

 While I really like LastPass, I do have a couple of minor complaints.
-I’d like to see LastPass improve its password importing process, and it would be great if there was an easier way for users to contact customer support.
+I’d like to see LastPass improve its password importing process, and it would be great if there was an easier way for users to contact customer support and use the fully-featured password generator.

 That said, LastPass is one of the best password managers on the market.
 It’s a great choice for both beginner and tech-savvy users, it has a wide range of additional tools that most other password managers don’t offer, and it’s pretty affordable.
 LastPass Free is one of the best free password managers out there, with unlimited storage on unlimited mobile or computer devices and one-to-one password sharing.
 LastPass Premium adds tons of great features, including emergency access, cloud storage, and advanced authentication features.
 LastPass Families is also one of the better family plans, coming with a family manager dashboard and unlimited sharing between up to 6 plan members.
 LastPass doesn’t have a money-back guarantee, but it does have a risk-free 30-day trial on its premium plans.